Table of Contents

 "I'm getting a missing favicon.png or logo.png error."

-The branding icon files favicon.png and logo.png are required when installing the Client portal, please make sure they are in the same folder as the installer.
+The branding icon files favicon.png and logo.png are required when installing the Client portal.
+Please make sure they are in the same folder as the installer.
 When installing the Tech portal, these files are optional.

 If installing the desktop app using the package, please unzip the package first.
 Go inside the directory where the files are extracted, then attempt the installation of the app from there.